It's a New Day in Public Health.

 County Screening Maps

-The county maps below show the target zipcodes that are recommended for universal screening of children for blood lead levels.
+The county maps below show the target Zip codes for blood lead screening among children.
 Note - the 2nd page for selected maps contains insets for cities/towns.

 Brevard - page 2

 Broward - page 2